rust-lang/rust/text/0000-deprecation.md

 # Alternatives

+* Opt-in and / or opt-out "feature-flags" (e.g. `#[legacy(..)]` for opting out of a change) was suggested.
+The big problem is that this relies on the user being able to change their dependencies, which may not be possible for legal, organizational or other reasons.
+In contrast, a defined target version doesn't ever need to change.
+Depending on the specific case, it may be useful to allow a combination of `#![legacy(..)]`, `#![future(..)]` and `#![target(..)]` where each API version can declare the currently active feature and permit or forbid use of the opt-in/out flags.
 * Follow a more agressive strategy that actually removes stuff from the API.
 This would make it easier for the libstd creators at some cost for library and application writers, as they are required to keep up to